New & Used Subaru WRX: In Depth

 GET A FREE PRICE QUOTE

 The Subaru WRX and STI are performance-oriented, turbocharged versions of the Impreza four-door sedan and five-door hatchback models.
-Both models are powered by turbocharged four-cylinder engines and all-wheel drive, instead of the conventional big engine and rear-wheel drive layout.
-The WRX is an exciting daily driver, but the STI is a legit race car straight from the factory.
+Both models are powered by turbocharged four-cylinder engines and all-wheel drive, instead of the typical big engine and rear-wheel drive layout.
+The WRX is an exciting daily driver, but the STI is a legitimate race car straight from the factory.

 See our full review of the 2014 Subaru WRX for more, including pricing with options, gas mileage ratings, and specifications.

 They may be derived from the Impreza, but the WRX and STI are no economy cars.
 They're rivals for the likes of the Mitsubishi Lancer Evolution, another compact sedan with a high-performance turbo four and all-wheel drive; the duo are long-running adversaries, the rally-flavored version of Camaro versus Mustang.

 The WRX first arrived in 2002, and the STI followed two years later as a 2004 model.
 They were originally offered as two- or four-door sedans, and the current five-door hatchback version arrived in the 2008 model year.
 Many running changes were made over the first few models years, including fender flares for 2005 and new front-end styling in 2006.
 In the last year of the former generation, a WRX STI Limited model was also launched to add a bit of luxury to the severe standard model.
 Its amenities included leather upholstery, an optional moonroof, trunk spoiler, and fog lights.